Ysjin33/Heart-Disease-Data-Analysis/README.md

     print(f"Model saved to {model_path}")
 ```

-## Contributing

-Fork the repository and submit a pull request if you wish to contribute.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.